Praises – Guitar finally arrived, prayers answered; hearing aid repairs done at very little cost; friends and family safe from storms

-Hello to our followers, family, and friends:
+Hello to our friends, followers, and family:

 DEVOTION THOUGHTS THIS MONTH: